AllenCompSci/Musical-Guacamole/README.md

 @worked on photoshop with guacamole(having trouble with making background transparent to make guacamole a circle) and making methods for the different screens at the beginning

 $refined hitboxes, tried getting color of each pixel to function as walls, did research:http://stackoverflow.com/questions/16738588/if-the-color-on-the-screen-equals-a-certain-color-java and http://apcmag.com/how-to-code-java-12-basic-game-development.htm/ (TONG ABSENT)

+## Week 6

+@combined the 2 codes between John and Tong, in tongstuff/graphicss